|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

-Upon arrival in Havana, you are transferred to Havana's famous Old Habana where you can settle in and wonder the cobble stone streets or just relax and take in the life that surrounds the old Square.
+Upon arrival in Havana, you are transferred to Havana's famous Vedado where you can settle in and wander the lively and wide streets of one of the first aristocratic neighbourhoods in the capital.
 Havana is bustling with museums, plazas, art galleries and prominent buildings dating from the 18th to the 20th century.
 Overnight in Havana.

 Day 3: Sierra del Rosario Biosphere Reserve

 We head off this morning for Western Cuba to visit the first UNESCO Biosphere Reserve in the country, known as Sierra del Rosario.
 A bird watching paradise, this area is famed for the diversity of its natural beauty, lush woods, waterfalls, rare orchids and ferns.
 We will learn about the environmental experiences and the role of the community with a hike through this fascinating reserve, rich in local flora and fauna.
 We also visit the ruins of the Buena Vista coffee plantation where hundreds of slaves worked for French landlords.
 Later we will stop at Las Terrazas, a self sustained community initiated in 1967 and where 5000 hectares of terraced trees were planted in a major reforestation project.

 The Valley of Vinales is a picturesque, peaceful, lush area of Cuba, known for its fine tobacco fields and for its mogotes, the boulder-like hills that cover the valley floor.